 Jenkinson joined Melbourne City on loan from Forest in January 2022.
-He’s still in Australia now, having signed for Newcastle Jets in the summer.
+He’s still in Australia now, having signed for Newcastle Jets last summer.

 Despite playing 149 times for the Gunners, it felt like Iwobi never quite fulfilled his potential in a red and white shirt, and Everton offered a clean slate for him – not to mention an eye-watering £34million.

-It’s taken time for Iwobi to click at Goodison Park but he’s starting to catch the eye as an all-action No.8 in the centre of the park.
+It’s taken time for Iwobi to click at Goodison Park but he caught the eye as an all-action No.8 in the centre of the park.
 Who knew?

 He arguably peaked in the Europa League final, scoring a stunning volley off the bench, but still ended up on the losing side.
 Poor guy.

 #OnThisDay in 2015, Alex Iwobi made his debut for Arsenal.